advayk/BayesianDeepLearning/README.md

 ### Computational Resources

 - GPU is highly recommended for training due to the computational intensity of deep learning models.
-- The implementation was tested on NVIDIA GTX 1080 Ti.
+- The implementation was tested on NVIDIA T4 GPU

 ## 3.4 Results and Analysis